GPVcode/GPVcode/README.md

 - 👀 My interests are in education, personal development, and fitness.
 - 📫 How to reach me: Slack @GPV or visit my site at www.GPVdev.com

-## About Me:
+## Summary
-- Education is not about what you put into the student, but what you can bring out of them.
+Education is not about what you put into the student, but what you can bring out of them.
 After discovering the superpower of effective learning, I intuitively pointed this ability toward coding and never stopped coding ever since.
 The best part about building things is developing a process and becoming fully immersed in it.
 As a software engineer with a background in business and a passion for education, solving real customer problems with a business justification and providing impactful solutions are attractive.

 <!---